 At its most basic, life coaching is a collaborative, non-directive conversation between coach and client that can bring about profound change through questions, reflection, choices and new behaviours.
 Through this process, clients are empowered to make courageous decisions about their life, relationships and work.

 But how did this profession come to be, how has it changed, and what is life coaching as we know it today?

-At its outset, performance coaching aimed to differentiate itself from therapy and counselling by focusing on the client’s present experience and his or her future aspirations.
-It largely focused on goal setting and action planning, mostly utilising a model called GROW (Goal, Reality, Options, Will (or Way Forward) as its primary coaching framework.
+At its outset, performance coaching aimed to differentiate itself from therapy and counselling by focusing on the client’s present experience and future aspirations.
+It largely focused on goal setting and action planning, mostly utilising a model called GROW (Goal, Reality, Options, Will/Way Forward) as its primary coaching framework.

-Life Coaching – Breaking Free From Rigidity
+Life Coaching and Breaking Free from Rigidity

 Transformational Coaching – The Animas Approach

 Transformational coaching is one example of how life coaching continues to develop and change.
 This is a relatively new, more expansive approach to life coaching, aiming to go beyond simple goal attainment to a “deeper realm” by shifting the way clients view themselves, other people and the environment around them.
 Within transformational coaching, a coach helps clients explore the underlying assumptions, beliefs, values, expectations, and attitudes that shape their experience of themselves, their world and the people who inhabit it.